pancelor/pulleyclone/README.md

 * load/save into local storage? and then import/export to user disk.
   * this makes editing possible on github
 * decide frd what tiles are... seems like they're mainly some static sprites and a full-screen collision mask? like in celeste?
-  * pre-render tiles for drawing optimization? e.g. separate canvas that's written to once (bkg + tiles) and then blitted during `cls`

 * do animations / changing sprites
 * do proper physics / post-user updates